Wandalen/wTools/module/core/format_tools/docs/feature/003_field_formatting_macros.md

 Key naming is automatic: the macro derives the display key from the last segment of the field expression path.
 For example, referencing `person.name` produces `"name"` as the key.
 When the automatic name is not suitable, a custom key name can be provided explicitly.

 Each macro accepts a strategy chain identical to the fallback conversion mechanism: a primary formatter and one or two fallbacks.
-This ensures every field produces a string regardless of which formatting traits the field type implements.
+This ensures every field produces a string regardless of which formatting interfaces the field type satisfies.

 The macros are declarative (not procedural), keeping compile times low and avoiding heavyweight macro-expansion infrastructure.